 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Indiana American Water Company (IAWC) is seeking a $19.6 million base rate increase in Indiana Utility Regulatory Commission (IURC) Cause No. 44450.
+Indiana American Water Company (IAWC) has requested a $19.6 million base rate increase in Indiana Utility Regulatory Commission (IURC) Cause No. 44450.

 IAWC filed its case-in-chief on January 24, 2014: